 By phone: Call 678.242.2500 and ask for the Revenue Office.

 By mail: 2006 Heritage Walk, Milton, GA 30004.
 Please make check(s) payable to City of Milton.
 Mail both the tax stub and your check or money order.

 In person: Finance Office: 2006 Heritage Walk, Milton, GA 30004.
 Hours: Monday-Friday, 8:30 a.m. to 5 p.m.

 Acceptable forms of payment are check, money order, cashier’s check, credit card (Visa/MasterCard/American Express and Discover) and cash (exact change only).

 Please note, there is a $6.25 convenience fee for paying online or by phone.

 Tax bills are due 60 days from the bill date.
-After 60 days have passed, 1% interest per month will be charged until the bill is paid.
+After 60 days have passed, monthly interest is calculated at one-twelfth (1/12) of the bank prime rate loan plus three percent (3%) and charged until the bill is paid.
 If the bill remains unpaid for 90 days past the due date, there will be a one-time, 10% penalty added to the total.